Delaware Alternate Assessments

 - Frequently Asked Questions (FAQs)

-Provides more information on common questions from families and educators.
+Provides more information on common questions for the DeSSA-Alt administration.

 - Delaware's High School Diploma versus Diploma of Alternate Achievement Standards